maxortner01/voxels/README.md

 The `Renderer` object does all the important stuff.
 A call to `renderer.startFrame()` begins the recording for the frame.
 This should be followed by the various draw commands.
 Then `renderer.endFrame()` finishes the command buffer and submits it to the queue.

 ### Draw Commands
-While not currently abstract (TBD), the idea is that all draw calls require a renderer as well as a pipeline.
+All draw calls require a renderer as well as a pipeline.
 The pipeline describes how the drawing is to be done, the renderer is the utility that performs the drawing.
+Any drawable object can be rendered with `renderer.draw(object, pipeline)`.